-American hospitals are continuing to operate at razor thin margins and face an increasing number of closures, particularly among small and rural hospitals.
-GPOs allow these small and rural healthcare providers - who often lack the negotiating power to access competitive pricing for essential supplies - to take advantage of the same efficiencies and discounts as large providers, enabling them to focus on providing necessary care to their communities.
+American hospitals, particularly those in rural areas, are facing ongoing financial challenges that threaten their ability to stay open.
+GPOs allow small and rural healthcare providers who often lack the negotiating power to access competitive pricing for essential supplies to utilize the same efficiencies and discounts as large healthcare providers, enabling them to focus on providing necessary care to their communities.

 Health systems and independent physician offices often depend on GPOs for much more than their ability to collectively aggregate purchasing power.
 GPOs provide a range of services, including broad clinical feedback and providing supply chain analytics, which are especially important in rural and underserved areas.
-Individual practices and community hospitals do not have the resources, scale, and expertise to perform themselves.
+Individual practices and community hospitals often do not have the resources, scale, and expertise to perform this themselves.